 Every morning when I turned up to school.
 My peers ran from me.
 Laughing and hollering… they barricaded themselves into the classroom.
 Holding the door and telling me to leave.
 To off myself because nobody needs me.
 That I don’t belong there.
 It resulted in me running away and trying to hang myself.
 Or skipping school.
 I didn’t want to go and I would throw tantrums at home.
 Or just pretend that I was sick.

 They spat on me from above as I was on the stairs.
 Or stole my things and broke them.
 This made me steal their sticker albums in return because mine was taken (one that my friend had gifted me).
 When I was gifted a new one it was ruined again.
-In their defense, they said they did it because of me.
+In their defence, they said they did it because of me.
 Ripped it from my hands and tore it into pieces in front of me.
 It was funny because I dropped to the floor crying.
 I was in second grade.

 They followed me and threw rocks at me.
 Yelling nicknames… and in return, I lost it emotionally and started crying.
 While yelling at them to stop.
 That naturally made them laugh.
 It was funny to see me in despair.
 To teachers, they painted a picture that I did it out of nowhere.
 They said I have schizophrenia.
 My parents were called in regarding my mental health.
 Not once.